spiceai/cookbook/imap/outlook.md

 ### 3. Spicepod setup

-Edit the `spicepod.yaml` file in this directory, and replace the `<IMAP_EMAIL>` with the Outlook email address.
-Delete the `imap_host` parameter, as it is set automatically.
+Edit the `spicepod.outlook.yaml` file in this directory, and replace the `<IMAP_EMAIL>` with the Outlook email address.

 The OAuth access token for the IMAP connection will be used as the password, supplied as a secret via an environment variable.